-Provider communication and reporting expectations include the following:
+Provider communication and reporting expectations include:

-- Maintain phone or in-person ICT communication that includes the care coordinator, other providers of care and services, hospitals and/or ancillary providers to ensure effective continuity of care and care coordination. - Report actual or suspected child or elderly abuse, domestic violence or exploitation to local law enforcement immediately via phone and submit a follow-up written report to appropriate law enforcement agencies within the required timeframe.
-(See Health, Safety and Welfare Education Training for specific reporting information.) - Provide all requested medical record documentation and information to support Humana's fulfillment of state and federal regulatory and accreditation obligations (e.g., HEDIS, NCQA).
+- Maintaining phone or in-person ICT communication that includes the care coordinator, other providers of care and services, hospitals and/or ancillary providers to ensure effective continuity of care and care coordination. - Reporting actual or suspected child or elder abuse, domestic violence or exploitation to local law enforcement immediately via phone and submitting a follow-up written report to appropriate law enforcement agencies within the required timeframe.
+(See Health, Safety and Welfare Education Training for specific reporting information.) - Providing all requested medical record documentation and information to support Humana's fulfillment of state and federal regulatory and accreditation obligations (e.g., HEDIS, NCQA).

-5. Coordination of Medicare and Medicaid benefits
+Coordination of Medicare and Medicaid benefits

-Coordination of Medicare-Medicaid benefits (including long-term services and supports [LTSS])
+Coordination of Medicare-Medicaid benefits (including long-term services and supports)

-- Member-centered, coordinated care is provided by a knowledgeable team that provides an array of medical, nonmedical, behavioral services and available benefits to meet a member's needs that are critical to achieving optimum wellness.
-The care also focuses on helping the member live at-home as long as appropriately possible. - Some state-assessed members require a broad range of LTSS and community support to meet their functional needs.
-Effective LTSS benefits administration and easy access to these services help ensure that a member's needs are adequately met and reduce reliance on less appropriate and more costly emergency hospital-based or nursing facility care.
+- Member-centered, coordinated care is provided by a knowledgeable team that provides an array of medical, nonmedical, behavioral services and other benefits to meet a member's needs and are critical to achieving optimum wellness.
+The care also focuses on helping the member live at home for as long as appropriately possible. - Some state-assessed members require a broad range of LTSS and community support to meet their functional needs.
+Effective LTSS benefits administration and easy access to these services help ensure a member's needs are adequately met and reduce reliance on lessappropriate, more-costly emergency hospital-based or nursing facility care.